cappah/GdbVkGui/README.md

 Wanted an easily configurable frontend for gdb for the few things I use it for.
 TUI interface for gdb just doesn't cut it.
 Also, I use this project to play around w/ low-level C programming.

 Making it public for others in case you'd like to use it to.
-There's a .deb to download it on the releases page if you don't want to download it and vuild from source.
+There's a .deb to download it on the releases page if you don't want to download and build from source.
 I'll update this when I have the free time.

 ##### Shortcuts :
 - Ctrl-e : open executable (after selection, another window will open and you can provide arguments)